 What platforms are supported?

-Influence reports currently surface Potential Reach for Twitter, Instagram, YouTube and Facebook.
+Influence reports currently surface Potential Reach across the main social networks.

 How does Potential Reach and Audience data differ?